 The first GALOP was held in 2005.
 Some information about previous editions can be found on the following pages: 2024, 2011-2020.

-09:00–10:00 — Invited talk: Paul Blain Levy (details TBA)
+09:00–10:00 — Invited talk: Probabilistic trace strategies: definability and the tensor completeness problem, Paul Blain Levy

 10:30–11:00 — Honest Linearizability, Arthur Oliveira Vale